 Fiction and nonfiction unafraid to center queer, trans, and nonbinary identities

 Innovative writing/storytelling (including visual storytelling)

 Kelly is on the board of the Association of American Literary Agents (AALA).
-She is also on the AALA's Membership Commitee and the Diversity, Equity and Inclusion Committee where she co-directs a mentorship program that provides support to agents from underrepresented backgrounds.
+She is also on the AALA's Membership Committee and co-chairs the Diversity, Equity and Inclusion Committee.
 Kelly grew up overseas, primarily in Singapore, and now lives in Southern California.

 NYT bestseller Sharon Cameron's next YA, ARTIFICE, set in 1940's Amsterdam, about a girl who sells art forgeries to the Nazis in order to fund the rescue of Jewish babies through the Dutch resistance.
 Sold to Scholastic in a six-figure deal.

 Eisner nominated artist Michelle Mee Nutter to illustrate two more graphic novels written by Megan Wagner Lloyd.
 In LUNA, a girl attempts to understand her late mother through the naturalist notebooks she left behind while trying to connect with her grandmother and reconcile her ideas of family and home.
 In OUCH, a car accident puts a young adventurer in the hospital with a broken pelvis and she has to figure out how to stay occupied as she recovers, faces a new normal, and considers how she can return to her old life.
 To Graphix/Scholastic in a six-figure deal.